 Salesforce careers FAQ’s

-Yes, Salesforce careers is in high demand in current eco-system and highly high paid salary job.
-We have different career choices or different job profiles that are available in Salesforce job market.
+Yes, Salesforce careers are in high demand in the current eco-system and have high-paid salary jobs.
+We have different career choices or job profiles available in the Salesforce job market.

-The Salesforce ecosystem is fairly stable career.
-Buy yes we also need to understand non of the career is recession Proof.
+The Salesforce ecosystem is a relatively stable career.
+We also need to understand that none of the careers is recession Proof.

-There are different career option available in Salesforce.
-You can start the Admin skill then move to coding to become Salesforce Developer.
+There are different career options available in Salesforce.
+You can start the Admin skill and then move to code to become a Salesforce Developer.

-You love to code or you like to analyze business requirements.
-Salesforce have role and a place for you in Salesforce ecosystem.
+You love to code, or you like to analyze business requirements.
+Salesforce has a role and a place for you in the Salesforce ecosystem.

 What Next

-Check below post to learn more about your career path.
+Check the post below to learn more about your career path.

 Summary

-All in all there are ways and means you can top your game with Salesforce!
+All in all, there are ways and means you can top your game with Salesforce!
 Just dive into it.
-It time to start your journey to Salesforce career.
+It is time to start your journey to a Salesforce career.
 Start learning Salesforce from Trailhead and Apex hours.

 Thank you for sharing.
 In fact, I got the Admin cert last Sept.
 My nature is more operational than technical and my goal is to be in an operational or managerial role in Salesforce.
 I am looking for a Junior role to give me such an experience.